ridvan/send-to-telegram/README.md

 <h4>User Settings</h4>

 1. **Telegram Bot Token:** The token that you obtain by messaging [@BotFather](https://t.me/BotFather) on Telegram.
 The process of getting a token is super easy; don't be discouraged thinking it's necessary to be tech-savvy.
 Simply start chatting with the bot and you'll figure it out.
 2. **Chat ID:** Your personal identifier on Telegram which is required for the Bot to be able to find and text you.
-There are lots of bots that give you this ID with a single click.
-One of them is [@userinfobot](https://t.me/userinfobot).
+You can use [@userinfobot](https://t.me/userinfobot).
 Simply start chatting with this bot and it will reply with your id.
 (It's safe, you can block the bot afterward if you want.)

 <h4>Message Settings</h4>